cjavad/jsonpool/README.md

 I was inspired by [myjson.com](http://myjson.com) to make an online json storage system, that unlike myjson gave you the ablity to modify/remove any data you have created using auth tokens

+There is a production instance running on [https://jsonpool.herokuapp.com](https://jsonpool.herokuapp.com) Which you can use all the time.

 # API

 There are four functions to choose from, those include: